thezeroalpha/vim-literate-markdown/tests/all_in_one_file.md

+# Different languages, all tangled to the same file
 <!-- :Tangle DIRNAME/FILENAME.out -->
 This file is a collection of different languages.
 They should all end up in the same output file.